CopperSpice API 1.8.1

 }

-The next() function returns the path to the next directory entry and advances the iterator.
+The method next() returns the path to the next directory entry and advances the iterator.
 You can also call filePath() to get the current file path without advancing the iterator.
-The fileName() function returns only the name of the file, similar to how QDir::entryList() works.
+The fileName() method returns only the name of the file which is similar to QDir::entryList().
 You can also call fileInfo() to get a QFileInfo for the current entry.

-Unlike the CopperSpice container iterators, QDirIterator is uni-directional (i.e., you can not iterate directories in reverse order) and does not allow random access.
+Unlike the CopperSpice container iterators, QDirIterator is uni-directional which means you can not iterate directories in reverse order and does not allow random access.

 See also